apache/druid/docs/tutorials/index.md

     ![Data loader spec](../assets/tutorial-batch-data-loader-08.png "Data loader spec")

-    Feel free to go back and make changes in previous steps to see how changes will update the spec.
+    Feel free to go back and change settings from previous steps to see how doing so updates the spec.
     Similarly, you can edit the spec directly and see it reflected in the previous steps.

     > For other ways to load ingestion specs in Druid, see the [file loading tutorial](tutorial-batch).